Gravitational wave friction in light of GW170817 and GW190521: Discussion

 The inclusion of GW190521 significantly enhances our ability to constrain modified theories of gravity with respect to previous studies.
 As mentioned before, when we use wide priors on \LCDM parameters, the posterior we find on $\Omega_{m,0}$ is uninformative.

 For extra-dimension gravity, the previous constraints of spacetime dimensions from GW170817 fixing a Planck's prior had an precision of $\sim 5\%$ (at 1$\sigma$ CL) \cite{2018JCAP...07..048P} and $H_0$ was not constrained with this modified gravity model.
 By including GW190521, we improve the precision of a factor of $\sim 2$ reaching an precision of $2.5\%$ (at $1\sigma$ CL).
-On the other hand, when using wide priors, we obtain an precision on $D$ of $\sim 20\%$ even though in this case the width of the $H_0$ posterior is very large $\sim 200 \hu$.
+On the other hand, when using wide priors, we obtain a precision on $D$ of $\sim 20\%$ even though in this case the width of the $H_0$ posterior is very large $\sim 200 \hu$ and due to the high support of GW190521 posterior to higher distances, higher values of spacetime dimensions are preferred.
 Note that in this work we have assumed that extra dimension modifications will appear as soon as we enter into the Hubble flow.
 However, some modifications of gravity might appear at higher scales such as 4~Gpc\cite{2000PhLB..485..208D}.
 In this case the number of spacetime dimensions would be more poorly constrained.

 For the $c_M$ parametrization, previous studies \cite{2019PhRvD..99h3504L} on $c_M$ using GW170817 and Planck's priors on the \LCDM parameters, were reporting an uncertainty of $\sim \Delta c_M=70$.
 The results using wide priors were not constraining on $c_M$ in the range $[-150,150]$ and only $H_0$ was measured with an uncertainty of $\sim 80 \hu$ (at $1\sigma$) CL \cite{2019PhRvD..99h3504L}.
 The addition of GW190521 brought a non-negligible improvement, in the case of Planck's priors: the UL of $c_M$ improves by a factor of $20$.
-In the case of the wide priors we are able to provide a measurement of $H_0$ which is \rn{$\sim 2$} times better and constrain $c_M$ conjointly for the first time.
+In the case of the wide priors we are able to provide a measurement of $H_0$ which is $\sim 2$ times better and constrain $c_M$ conjointly for the first time.
 Note that even in the case of wide priors, our constraints on $c_M$ are better than those obtained in the case of Planck's \LCDM priors for GW170817 only in \cite{2019PhRvD..99h3504L}.
 Even though the constraint from GW190521 on $c_M$ is significantly improved, we are not still at the level of cosmological motivated constraints that report $-0.62<c_M<1.35$ \cite{2019PhRvD..99j3502N}, so an improvement of an order of $10$ is still needed to reach this precision.
 This might be achieved by combining other $\sim 100$ events similar to GW190521 (time-demanding scenario) or by finding higher redshift GW events with associated EM counterparts.

 For the $\Xi$-parametrization, previous constrains from this model were provided in terms of $n(1-\Xi)$ \cite{2018PhRvD..98b3510B} and were provided with an uncertainty of $\sim 40$ at $1\sigma$ CL.
 However, this type of constraint was valid only at low redshift and it is obtained converting the fractional uncertainty obtained on $H_0$ for GW170817 to a fractional uncertainty on $n(1-\Xi)$ \cite{2018PhRvD..98b3510B}.
 Since we combine two events at different redshifts, we provide directly upper limits on $\Xi$ and cosmological parameters.
 In some non-local theories of gravity such as the RR and RT models $\Xi$ is expected to deviate from 1 at the order of 3-6\% values, while $n$ is expected to be $2.5-2.6$ \cite{2019JCAP...07..024B}.
 Our results cannot yet rule out these models of modified gravity.